-Before I worked in real estate, I would buy, design, and remodel houses which I still do!
-(On average I do a house a year) the design of a home is what hits you emotionally and makes you want to buy it, own it, and be in it.
+Before I worked in real estate, I bought, designed, and remodeled houses (in fact, I still do this and on average I redo one house a year).
+The design of a home is what hits you emotionally and makes you want to buy it, own it, and be in it.
 Designing a home is a gift that not everyone has.
 I had the opportunity to interview award-winning interior designer Lynda Murray, owner of Lynda Murray Interior Design who is based out of LA and is truly gifted with an eye for design.

 Lynda is a native Angeleno and as a child, she enjoyed selecting fabrics for her bedding, artwork for her walls and was continually rearranging her furniture.
 Realizing her lifelong passion for interiors, Lynda decided to pursue her dream and study Interior Design at the UCLA Interior and Environmental Design program.
 Whether she is conceptualizing ceiling to floor glass sculptures for her impressive client list, including Michael Bay and James Cameron, Lynda always keeps the details at the forefront of her design concepts, and there is no detail too small regardless of the size of the space.
 She has been featured in Architectural Digest, Elle Decor, Town & Country, and Entertainment Tonight to name a few.

 Read on to find out a little more about the world of interior design from one of the most in-demand and top designers in LA!

 JH: How would you describe your design aesthetic?

 LM: My aesthetic is contemporary.
 I love clean lines and monochromatic neutral tones with a splash of color where needed.
 The homes we build have a lot of glass and steel so I use a lot of texture on walls with wood cladding and things like chiseled stone to warm up the spaces.

 JH: What is the best design advice you can give to a client?